-Susan J. Travis has twenty-five years’ experience trying cases to juries and representing clients in complex multi-party litigation, and handling cases through the appeals process.
+Susan J. Travis has twenty-seven years’ experience trying cases to judges and juries, representing clients in complex multi-party litigation, and handling cases through the appeals process.
 She is admitted to practice in all federal and state courts in Texas.

-Her experience includes representing companies and individuals in suits involving personal injury, Federal Employers Liability Act claims, grade crossing accident claims, non-subscriber employment matters, medical malpractice allegations, nursing home litigation, and premises liability.
+Her experience includes representing companies and individuals in suits involving personal injury, Federal Employers Liability Act claims, FRSA whistle-blower claims, grade crossing accident claims, non-subscriber employment matters, medical malpractice allegations, nursing home litigation, product liability claims, and premises liability.
 She also represents doctors and health care providers in medical malpractice litigation and assists employers with a wide variety of employment matters such as review and enforcement of employment contracts and representation in discrimination, harassment, and retaliation matters.